0xDiabl0/sol_earp/README.md

 Early users get to use these products but also collect their recurring revenue via EAR.
 The protocol allows this trustless contract between business/developer and early user through smart-contracts.

-# Use-cases

-Some of the use-case that could become prominent :
-- EAR can be a new acquisition channel for established brands when they launch new products.
-Eg. Nike when launching new line of shoes could attract crypto community through EAR
-- EAR can be a funding mechanism where new businesses get bootstrapped by early users.
-Users are the best investors - made true by EAR
-- EAR can be a great bridge between the real world and Web3.
-Local stores can allocate some % of their ad spends (to Goog/FB) to EAR rewards.
-A hyper local app could let users know of such offers in their locality.
-- EAR allows free-lance developers to easily get engagement+momentum.
-Normally developers are not great at business.
-EAR attracts users for them.When products are launched with EAR, the trustless smart contracts attract early adopters who can spur growth for new services.

-# Team

-We are a bunch of seasoned software professionals who have worked with large organisations like Google.
-In the past, we used to run a funded SaaS startup - Moxiter.
-Idea of rewarding ealy-adopters have been brewing in our heads since then.
-With blockchain, we can finally do it.

 # Product